-- A) Members of the Committee on Research (CoR) must recuse themselves in the following circumstances: - The Committee member has, or has had, a family relationship (e.g. current or former significant other, partner, or spouse, or child, sibling, or parent) with an individual concerned in the topic under deliberation or that is up for a vote. - 2) The Committee member has, or has had, a sexual/romantic relationship with the individual(s) concerned. - 3) The Committee member has a personal interest, financial or otherwise, in the matter under deliberation. - 4) The Committee member is aware of any prejudice, pro or contra, which would impair his or her judgment in the matter under discussion.
-[NB: open and honest intellectual disagreement is not cause for recusal.] - 5) The Committee member believes that his or her recusal is necessary to preserve the integrity of the committee's deliberations. - 6) The Committee member, serving as representative of the Senate on a non-Senate committee, judges that his or her presence or actions may be at odds with his or her responsibilities as a Senate member. - 7) The Committee member has opined, or otherwise offered a formal recommendation, on the issue under consideration in a capacity other than as a member of a Senate committee. - B) This conflict of interest statement is a consent item of the first CoR meeting each academic year.
-Members joining CoR or a CoR subcommittee at a later time are expected to sign a document indicating their awareness of this recusal policy and their intention to abide by it.
+- The Committee member has, or has had, a family relationship (e.g. current or former significant other, partner, or spouse, or child, sibling, or parent) with an individual concerned in the topic under deliberation or that is up for a vote.2 - 2) The Committee member has, or has had, a sexual/romantic relationship with the individual(s) concerned. - 3) The Committee member has a personal interest, financial or otherwise, in the matter under deliberation. - 4) The Committee member is aware of any prejudice, pro or contra, which would impair his or her judgment in the matter under discussion.
+[NB: open and honest intellectual disagreement is not cause for recusal.] - 5) The Committee member believes that his or her recusal is necessary to preserve the integrity of the committee's deliberations. - 6) The Committee member, serving as representative of the Senate on a non-Senate committee, judges that his or her presence or actions may be at odds with his or her responsibilities as a Senate member.3

-&lt;sup>1 Adapted partially from UC Berkeley's Conflict of Interest Template for Committees of the Berkeley Division of the Academic Senate, Committee on Rules and Elections, Approved: October 13, 2006
+1 Adapted from UC Berkeley's Conflict of Interest Template for Committees of the Berkeley Division of the Academic Senate, Committee on Rules and Elections, Approved: October 13, 2006

-&lt;sup>2 E.g. A Committee member might recuse him/herself from a vote to approve a program, research unit, or grant proposal in which his/her partner is a faculty member.
+2 E.g. A Committee member might recuse herself from a vote to approve a program in which her partner is a faculty member.

-&lt;sup>3 E.g. A Committee member recognizes that her/his interests, as a member of an academic program that will be affected by the decision, conflict with the position the Senate would take on the decision.
+3 E.g. A Committee member recognizes that his interests, as a member of an academic program that will be affected by the decision, conflict with the position the Senate would take on the decision.